thumbliner/thumbliner/pep-talk.md

 ### On Mindset
 - [ ] “You have to learn to play football with courage.”
 - [ ] “Losing hurts.
 If it doesn't hurt, you're in the wrong profession.”
 - [ ] “Criticize all you want.
-You will never be more critical with me than I am with myself.”
+You will never be more critical of me than I am of myself.”

 ---